4k1r1n/online-zoo/README.md

 # Online-zoo

-Online-zoo is a platform that collects information about animals from various zoos with webcams.
+Online-zoo is a website with an adaptive layout and interactivity of the main and donation pages.

 [View Demo](https://4k1r1n.github.io/online-zoo/)